demisto/content/Packs/MandiantAdvantageAttackSurfaceManagement/Integrations/AttackSurfaceManagement/README.md

 Integrate with Mandiant Advantage Attack Surface Management to import "issues" as Incidents.
-This integration was integrated and tested with version xx of AttackSurfaceManagement
+This integration was integrated and tested with version 1 of AttackSurfaceManagement

 ## Configure Mandiant Attack Surface Management on Cortex XSOAR